christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

 Basically I just check the first 4 bytes of the message.
 The `len()` check only prevents an index out of bounds exception should the message be shorter.
 When the first 4 bytes of the message match my expectations, I return 1 as a valid MIDI channel.
 In the case of the DW6000 there is no way to detect the channel, but that doesn't prevent the Librarian from working.
 The DW6000 as a low-budget synth simply was not equipped for the situation when somebody had two DW6000s!

+### Confusion about MIDI channel and "Device ID".

+ Note that many synths call the individual setting its Device ID and not the MIDI channel.
+Think of the Device ID as a channel used only for sysex messages.
+The idea was if you have more than one device of the same type, you still want to be able to communicate with each device separately, so you would set them to different device IDs in their setup and then the computer.
+In many documents (and the Orm) this gets confused/mixed up/used interchangingly with MIDI channel, so please be aware there are subtle differences.

+ Note that also many synths while allowing to specify a device ID actually will ignore it when being addressed.
+Many implementations are incomplete.

 ### Optionally specifying to not to channel specific detection

     def needsChannelSpecificDetection():